Loose Bodies & Hip Specialist

 The hallmark symptom of this articular cartilage injury is hip pain.
 The pain can come on suddenly and may lead to the sensation of “giving way.”.
 This is because of the loose piece of cartilage becoming lodged in between the hip’s ball and socket joint.
 Many patients also report a periodic sensation of joint catching and locking.

-Loose Bodies Diagnosis
+How are Loose Bodies Diagnosed?

 The diagnosis of loose bodies begins with a thorough medical review and physical examination.
 The physical examination will determine loss of joint mobility and strength, as well as determines what movements are most painful.
 Dr. Yau will perform x-rays and an MRI to precisely locate the loose body and to reach the correct surgical treatment plan.